Pweder3/SMORT/README.md

 Note that some may have to **use Python 3.11 or lower** because of import changes in 3.12.
 To find the serial port that the metro is connected to use the Arduino IDE and go to tools and then port and it should be the one listed under your board.
 Also, note that this info is all our teams issues with the tutorial and the problems that we had.

-# Failed Launches and other Issues

-# Plotted Data and Analysis

-# Best Videos of the Final Launch
+# Failures

+# Plotted_Data+Analysis

+# Final_Version

+needs to include the best videos we have of our final launch as well as picture of the rocket and cannon fully assembled